Hire Nearshore Django Developers

 Django + HTMX: The Modern Stack Without the JavaScript Bloat

-There is a growing movement of teams replacing React and Vue frontends with Django templates enhanced by HTMX.
+There's a growing movement of teams replacing React and Vue frontends with Django templates enhanced by HTMX.
 The logic is sound: instead of building a separate JavaScript application that talks to a Django API, you let Django render HTML on the server and use HTMX to make partial page updates without full reloads.
-The result is a dramatically simpler architecture.
-One codebase, one language, no JSON serialization layer, no state management library, no build toolchain.
-For many applications, particularly internal tools, dashboards, CMS-driven sites, and CRUD-heavy products, Django + HTMX delivers the same user experience as an SPA with a fraction of the complexity.

 Wagtail CMS and Content-Driven Applications

-Wagtail is the leading Django-based CMS, and it powers sites for NASA, Google, the NHS, and hundreds of universities and media organizations.
-If your product has a content management component, whether that is a marketing site, a knowledge base, a multi-language publishing platform, or a content API for mobile apps, Wagtail gives you a polished editing experience built on Django's foundation.
-Experienced Wagtail developers build custom page types, StreamField blocks, workflow systems, and headless content APIs using Wagtail's built-in REST and GraphQL endpoints.
+Wagtail is the leading Django-based CMS.
+It powers sites for NASA, Google, the NHS, and hundreds of universities and media organizations.
+If your product has a content management component, whether that's a marketing site, a knowledge base, a multi-language publishing platform, or a content API for mobile apps, Wagtail gives you a polished editing experience built on Django's foundation.

 The Django Tech Stack Senior Developers Work With